yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### Archives
 To find your information, you must [sign up for a free trial](https://www.archives.com/search/ancestor/checkout) (and then cancel).
 Then, [opt out](https://www.archives.com/Optout) if you found your data.

-### Best of History Websites
-[Find your information](https://besthistorysites.net/), and then paste the URL into the [opt-out form](https://besthistorysites.net/opt-out).
-Then, type in your email address on the following page and click on the "remove" link.
-You'll need to click on the opt-out link sent to you via email.

 ### Classmates.com
 Cancel your free or paid membership following [these instructions](https://help.classmates.com/hc/en-us/articles/115002224171-How-can-I-cancel-my-membership-).